Literature Awaits

 Age Range: Ages 6–8.

-Evaluation: A folkloric, clearly told story supported by vivid, realistic art that fits the natural setting.
+Evaluation: This is a folkloric, clearly told story supported by vivid, realistic art that fits the natural setting.

-Usage: Works well for read-alouds and discussion around Indigenous worldviews, reciprocity, and community responsibility.
+Usage: This works well for read-alouds and discussion around Indigenous worldviews, reciprocity, and community responsibility.

-Appeal: Strong for younger students because it’s a straightforward survival-and-kindness story with dramatic stakes and striking visuals.
+Appeal: This has strong appeal for younger students because it’s a straightforward survival-and-kindness story with dramatic stakes and striking visuals.

 The Good Game